2015 FIFA Women's World Cup: Draw

 The draw was held on 6 December 2014 at 12:00 Eastern Standard Time at the Canadian Museum of Nature in Ottawa, Ontario, Canada.
 The seeding pots were announced the day before.
 Because UEFA qualified eight teams into the final tournament, which had only six groups, two groups by necessity had to contain two European teams.
 Otherwise, no group could have more than one team from any confederation.
 Despite having a lower FIFA ranking than Sweden and England, Brazil was seeded ahead of both for "geographical reasons".
 Before the draw, the Organizing Committee placed the seeded teams in the following groups: Germany in Group B, Japan in Group C, United States in Group D, Brazil in Group E, and France in Group F; Canada were already in Group A as the tournament host.
 Not drawing the groups for the seeded teams has drawn some criticism.
 A FIFA spokesperson later confirmed that teams were allocated to certain groups for promotional reasons.

+The group of death for this FIFA World Cup was Group D with three top 10-ranked teams, USA (2), Sweden (5), and Australia (10).